 The bill would also prohibit the owner or operator of a ticket website for an event scheduled at a venue in Michigan from using a domain or subdomain name in the ticket website's URL that contains, or is substantially similar to, either of the following:

-- All or part of the name of the venue. - All or part of the name of the event, including the name of a person or entity scheduled to perform or appear at the event.
+- The name of the venue. - The name of the event, including the name of a person or entity scheduled to perform or appear at the event.